JenniKobylskiUX/WCAG-Accessibility-UX-Checklist/README.md

 - [ ] Have we made the correct order of consuming our content obvious if the order of content is essential to understanding it? ( Level A )
 - [ ] Does the sequence of information as we reveal it make sense if we went through it in order? ( Level A )
 - [ ] Have we made sure to not use physical characteristics like color or location to explain how to accomplish a task? ( Level A )
-- [ ] Do we allow users to view our content in both landscape + portrait mode without distortion (unless one way or the other is essential)? ( Level AA )
+- [ ] Do we allow users to view our content in both landscape and portrait mode without distortion (unless one way or the other is essential)? ( Level AA )
 - [ ] Have we appropriately labeled our UI components so autofill can be used correctly? ( Level AA )
 - [ ] Have we labeled input fields to communicate what information users can enter and why?  ( Level AA )
 - [ ] Does our markup match what the UI element is so that support devices can apply the user’s customized preferences? ( Level AAA )